 Yuliya is the youngest RNCM Opera graduate of Master of Music (Intensive) and Advanced Post-Graduate Diploma, both of which, she completed with Distinction.
 The time before the Covid-19 Crisis has been particularly fruitful for Yuliya.
 She received an opportunity to perform with recitals in four Baltic countries - Latvia, Lithuania, Estonia and Finland (July 2019 Alion Baltic Scholarship), and was a Gold Medal Opera Prize winner at the VI Alion Baltic International Music Competition 2019.

 Despite the challenges that Covid-19 has brought upon everyone, including the Arts world, Yuliya is very grateful to British Youth Opera for giving her an opportunity to continue her music journey during this complex time.
-From November, Yuliya has joined BYO's new program for young artists - Serena Fenwick.
+From 2020 to 2021, Yuliya was a member of BYO's new program for young artists - Serena Fenwick.